-Prior to joining Smith Anderson, Irina was a litigation associate in a large Boston-based law firm.
+Prior to joining Smith Anderson, Irina was an associate attorney in a large Boston-based law firm.
 Prior to that, Irina was a law clerk to the honorable Judge Timothy Tymkovich, United States Court of Appeals for the Tenth Circuit in Denver, Colorado.

 Honors & Awards